i. The name of the society is the Community Association of Oak Bay.

 1.5 To be eligible to vote at the Annual General Meeting a member must have paid the annual membership fee at least fourteen (14) days prior to the meeting.

-1.6 The membership fee is due and payable annually and shall run for one (1) year from date of receipt of payment.
+1.6 The membership fee is due and payable annually and shall run for one (1) year from January 1 to December 31.